Oklahoma City: History

 Oklahoma City was settled on April 22, 1889, when the area known as the "Unassigned Lands" was opened for settlement in an event known as "The Land Run".
-Some 10,000 homesteaders settled the area that would become the capital of Oklahoma.
+On April 26 of that year, its first mayor was elected, William Couch.
+Some 10,000 homesteaders settled in the area that would become the capital of Oklahoma.
 The town grew quickly; the population doubled between 1890 and 1900.
-Early leaders of the development of the city included Anton Classen, John Shartel, Henry Overholser, Oscar Ameringer and James W. Maney.
+Early leaders of the development of the city included Anton H. Classen, John Wilford Shartel, Henry Overholser, Oscar Ameringer, Jack C. Walton, Angelo C. Scott, and James W. Maney.

 By the time Oklahoma was admitted to the Union in 1907, Oklahoma City had surpassed Guthrie, the territorial capital, as the new state's population center and commercial hub.
 Soon after, the capital was moved from Guthrie to Oklahoma City.
-Oklahoma City was a major stop on Route 66 during the early part of the 20th century; it was prominently mentioned in Bobby Troup's 1946 jazz song "(Get Your Kicks on) Route 66" made famous by artist Nat King Cole.
+Oklahoma City was a significant stop on U.S. Route 66 during the early part of the 20th century; it was prominently mentioned in Bobby Troup's 1946 jazz song "(Get Your Kicks on) Route 66" made famous by artist Nat King Cole.

-Before World War II, Oklahoma City developed major stockyards, attracting jobs and revenue formerly in Chicago and Omaha, Nebraska.
+Before World War II, Oklahoma City developed significant stockyards, attracting jobs and revenue formerly in Chicago and Omaha, Nebraska.
 With the 1928 discovery of oil within the city limits (including under the State Capitol), Oklahoma City became a major center of oil production.
 Post-war growth accompanied the construction of the Interstate Highway System, which made Oklahoma City a major interchange as the convergence of I-35, I-40, and I-44.
-It was also aided by the federal development of Tinker Air Force Base.
+It was also aided by the federal development of Tinker Air Force Base after successful lobbying efforts by the director of the Chamber of Commerce Stanley Draper.

 In 1950, the Census Bureau reported the city's population as 8.6% black and 90.7% white.

+In 1959, the city government launched a "Great Annexation Drive" that expanded the city's area from 80 to 475.55 sqmi by the end of 1961, making it the largest U.S. city by land mass at the time.

 Patience Latting was elected Mayor of Oklahoma City in 1971, becoming the city's first female mayor.
 Latting was also the first woman to serve as mayor of a U.S. city with over 350,000 residents.

 Like many other American cities, the center city population declined in the 1970s and 1980s as families followed newly constructed highways to move to newer housing in nearby suburbs.
 Urban renewal projects in the 1970s, including the Pei Plan, removed older structures but failed to spark much new development, leaving the city dotted with vacant lots used for parking.
 A notable exception was the city's construction of the Myriad Gardens and Crystal Bridge, a botanical garden and modernistic conservatory in the heart of downtown.
 Architecturally significant historic buildings lost to clearances were the Criterion Theater, the Baum Building, the Hales Building, and the Biltmore Hotel.